Planning Your Biltmore Estate Visit

 Is the Biltmore free for kids?

-Yes, kids 9 and under are admitted free with the purchase of an adult ticket.
-Kids ages 10-16 can get admission for half the price of an adult ticket.
+Yes, children 9 and under get in for free with a paying adult.
+Children ages 10-16 are half the price of an adult ticket.

 Can you use a ZOOM Pass at the Biltmore?